mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 and its unstable red dwarf companion have swept most of the resource-poor planets clean of atmospheres and water, leaving little reason for settlers to stay.
-Biirke itself is a cold dustball chosen by a small resource- development company to host an automated Class D highport.
+Biirke itself is a cold dustball chosen by a small resource-development company to host an automated Class D highport.
 Small craft pilots were hired to fly tankers to and from the system's gas giants, bringing unrefined liquid hydrogen to be sold as fuel.
 Robots would